All-Schuck-Up/MERN-Devconnector/README.md

 # MERN-Devconnect

+> Social network for developers

-This is a MERN full stack web app created during Brad Traversy's MERN course on udemy.com.
+This is a MERN stack application from the "MERN Stack Front To Back" course on [Udemy](https://www.udemy.com/mern-stack-front-to-back/?couponCode=TRAVERSYMEDIA).
+It is a small social network app that includes authentication, profiles and forum posts.

 # Quick Start 🚀